 - “What’s the point of tracking a few thousand dollars?”

-- “I’m way to in debt to want to see exactly how much”
+- “I’m way too in debt to want to see exactly how much”

 I’m only asking that you do this once a month.
 Not daily or weekly.

 We all want to evolve & progress in anything in life, its human nature.
-It’s even better when you grow your $$$ & can look back to the month or year previous and see how far you’ve come.
-Progress is impossible without change!
+It’s even better when you grow your money and see how much you have increased your net worth Progress is impossible without change!